sabbir-subhan/appium-Python/README.md

 Last line output after using above command should be; "Listening on USB".
 Then you are all set!

-file /Conf/desired_capabilities.py and appium settings:
+- id = UDID from real device - open iTunes with connected device and click on serial number or use terminal command: "idevice_id -l"

+(so if You need to run other version of iOS 10, for example iOS 10.3, You have to change build settings for WebDriverRunner in Xcode))

+# **EXECUTING TESTS:** #

+### 1. Update file /appium-poc/Conf/desired_capabilities.py:

+###### desired_capabilities.py file contains information about devices
+###### open desired_capabilities.py file and search for device on which You want to run tests, if that device is not present You have to create a new one.
+To do that, copy/past some existing device and edit it's details:
 - UDID from real device - open iTunes with connected device and click on serial number or use terminal command: "idevice_id -l"
 - iOS version and device name
-- path to app - to get app file You need to build it in xcode
+- path to app - to get app file You need to build it in Xcode for specific device that You have - after build just copy/past .app file into repository and provide name of that file in desired_capabilities.py

-(so if You need to run other version of iOS 10, for example iOS 10.3, You have to change build settings for WebDriverRunner in Xcode))

-#Starting Appium server in CLI:
+### 2. Start Appium server in CLI:

 - appium  # this will launch Appium server on default port = 4723
 - appium -p 4735  # to change port use "-p" flag